1122 pointsby felixrieseberg9 months ago104 comments

 An ongoing accumulated compressed common core of context for both (hu)man and machine, er … Clippy.

-• bcoates19 hours ago
+• bcoates9 months ago

 Clippy's popups were useless, but his chat interface actually worked fine (within the domian of MS office questions) things like "how do I add page numbers" or "count the paragraphs in my document")